Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Certain Victory (Earth)

 ### Reinforced
-Adds Block to the user
+Adds protection to the user

 **Available on**
 - all Barriers (Light)